Aluriak/Delaunator/README.md

 - [x] manage big/precise moves;
 - [x] permit to user to choose finder options at Delaunator instanciation;
 - [ ] manage confunded Vertex;
+- [ ] manage internal association between Vertex and associated user objects;
+- [ ] manage groups of vertices that moves together;
 - [ ] optimize Vertex, Edge and Face containing;
 - [ ] use threads;
 - [ ] implement iterator on the N nearest neighbors of a vertex;
 - [ ] implement iterator on the N nearest neighbors of a vertex that respect a predicat;
-- [ ] implements DAG version of coordinates' container finding;
-- [ ] do benchmarks between DAG and current vertex finder;
-- [ ] permit to user to choose preprocessor options by config files;
+- [ ] permit to user to choose preprocessor options by config files or other useful way;

 ## MAYBE-A-DAY DO LIST
-- support the third dimension;
 - support constraints;
 - built-in collision API;
+- support the third dimension;
+- implements DAG version of coordinates' container finding & do benchmarks between it and current finder;
 - do a technical tutorial on quad-edge and other structure/algo used by this module;
 - do a technical tutorial on methodology for creat a package like this;
 - build documentation of source, presented in Python style;